 4. Does it matter who brings the divorce action?

-5. What percentage of cases are settled versus tried to the court?
+5. What percentage of cases is settled versus tried to the court?

 Nearly all of them.
-It is the policy of the State of Texas that parties are to try and resolve their conflicts without court intervention.
+It is the policy of the state of Texas that parties try and resolve their conflicts without court intervention.
 The problem with settlement is that it usually takes significant legal action to bring the parties to a mutually agreeable resolution.
-It is like two boys in the schoolyard.
-After they both knock each other down, one says to the other “Have you had enough?”
+It is like two boys in the schoolyard: after they both knock each other down, one says to the other, “Have you had enough?”
 The other replies, “If you have.”
 It is unfortunate that it has to be this way, but it is very often true.
-There is a better way.
-It is referred to as collaborative law.
+There is a better way, and it is referred to as collaborative law.

 6. What is collaborative law?

 Collaborative law is a solution-oriented alternative to traditional divorce.
 Instead of focusing on getting the largest financial reward no matter the human or financial cost, the parties try to find win-win solutions that meet the needs of both sides.
 All participants agree to work together respectfully, honestly and in good faith.
 No one may go to court, or even threaten to do so, as long as they are in the collaborative process.
 In the unlikely event that a party feels that court is a better alternative, the collaborative law process terminates and both spouses must hire new lawyers to take their case to court.
 For more information, please refer to www.collablawtexas.com.